dreesq/serpent/docs/actions/default-actions.md

 });
 ```

+##### setLocale

+Updates user's locale in database, requires translations reload on client in order to work.

 ##### getTranslations

 Get translations is being used by client library on bootstrap for storing server returned translations.
 Note that the available translations are being defined in configuration file in: `plugins.i18n.serveTranslations`.
 To enable this feature inside client library in ```i18n.load``` option.
 More on options can be found in [client documentation](/client/introduction).